 - Kindle apps are available to download for Android and iOS smartphones and tablets, which means you can read on your Kindle then pick up from where you left off on your mobile.
 Even if you forget your Kindle, you won't be left without a good read.

-- Kindles can't access the popular ePub format that lets you borrow ebooks from your local library.
+- Kindles can't access the popular ePub format that lets you borrow ebooks from your local library and buy from third-party stores.
 If you prefer to borrow rather than purchase, you'll find the Kindle disappointing.
 Meanwhile, Kobo's range of ebook readers do support the format.

 - If you buy a Kindle, it's hard to swap brands in the future because your virtual library will use the AZW format, which isn't compatible with other brands.

-Kobo ebook readers, sold by WHSmith and through Kobo directly, are quickly becoming well known in the UK market.
-While Sony and Barnes & Noble wave goodbye to ebook readers, Kobo is still releasing new models to offer alternatives to Amazon's Kindle range.
-The company also has its own smartphone and tablet offering in the form of the Kobo Reading app, which is home to over 4 million paid-for and free titles.
+While Sony and Barnes & Noble have waved goodbye to ebook readers, Kobo is still releasing new models to offer alternatives to Amazon's Kindle range.
+The company also has its own smartphone and tablet offering in the form of an app, which is home to over 4 million paid-for and free titles.

-- Kobo ebook readers are compatible with the ePub format, so you can borrow books from the library and buy from different ebook stores.
+- Kobo ebook readers are compatible with the ePub format, so you can borrow books from the library via the Overdrive system (if your local library supports it) and buy from different ebook stores.
 This sets them apart from Kindles, which are a little more limited when it comes to compatibility.